National Park Areas Closed to Hunting and Weapons

 Further information can be obtained by calling your local National Park.
 The numbers are: Allegheny Portage Railroad National Historic Site, 814-886-6150, Fort Necessity National Battlefield, 724-329-5512.
 Friendship Hill National Historic Site, 724-725-9190, Johnstown Flood National Memorial, 814-495-4643, and Flight 93 National Memorial, 814-443-4557.

-More information on the parks, including information on closed areas, is available on the National Park Service web site at www.nps.gov.
+More information on the parks, including information on closed areas, is available on the National Park Service Place on the Web at www.nps.gov.